 I put my hand on my stomach.
 I stepped up two more stairs.
 Then the final two.
 I opened the door.
-It was silent in here.
-The person in the hoodie didn’t move.
+It was silent in there.
+The person in the hoodie hadn’t move.
 The woman behind the counter smiled.
 She had short curly hair.
-Her eyes and smile said hello.
+Her eyes and smile had said hello.
 “Do you want an appointment?”

 I didn’t say anything.
 I glanced over my shoulder.
 It had begun to snow.
 Small flurries fluttered to the ground.
-I can still leave, but I don’t think I can.
-I walked up the counter, stiff with worry.
+I can still leave, but I didn’t think I could.
+I walked up to the counter, stiff with worry.
 “Are you alright, dear?”
 I looked into the woman’s eyes.
 They were wise, with crinkles lining the edges.
 Her mouth was tiny and her skin looked frail.

 My mouth opened.
 She looked at me expectantly, expecting me to answer, expecting me to say something.
 I closed my mouth.
 I looked down at the counter, on it there was a blue clipboard with a sign-in sheet.
 The names Melissa and Courtney were the only two on the page.
 I picked up the pen that was attached to it.
 The metal chain scraped across the clipboard loudly.
 I wrote my name down.